padrinobook/padrinobook/02-03-user-login-and-registration.md

     end

 As an exercise, Please write the validates for `email` and `password` on your own.
+Please consider that the `password_confirmation` attribute can be create with the `:confirmation => true` option to the `validates :password` setting.

 We don't want to have duplicated names in our application.
 To simply test this we need as second user with the same